 In chapter 10 of OneDrive basics 10 we will look at Microsoft Teams.
 AndTeams also work with external users.
 Once invited, the administrators will find the external users in Azure AD.
 This can quickly lead to a lot of entries in AD.

 Exactly this principle of the external user we use for B2B synchronization.
-This is described in short form here, but you can also take a closer look and download the 171 page PDF.
-So nothing with a little click here and there, if you want to do it right!
+This is described in short form here, but you can also take a closer look and download the 282-pages PDF.
+So, nothing with a little click here and there, if you want to do it right!
+And for the night, you may download this 888!!
+Pages PDF document.

 When a laboratory user then clicks on the hospital’s document library, he has access and can then synchronize it to his Device.
 On the hospital side, the internal laboratory users also have access, of course.
 In the example above you can see that each laboratory has been assigned its own library.
 This can also be a single library, and the external accesses are then separated by the folder structure.